 1. Make sure your home inspector is licensed in your state.

-Many, but not all, states require that home inspectors be licensed to legally perform inspections.
-The licensing process ensures that inspectors are qualified, typically by requiring a certain number of hours of education and experience, and possibly an exam.
+Many, but not all, states require that home inspectors be licensed to perform inspections legally.
+The licensing process ensures that inspectors are qualified, typically by requiring a certain number of hours of education and experience and possibly an exam.
 If your state requires a license, ask to see it!
-Your inspector should be happy to furnish their license number for you to verify.
+Your inspector should happily furnish their license number for you to verify.

 2. Check for membership in a professional organization.